Meanwhale/MeanscriptCS/docs/reference.md

 func int increase [int foo] { return (sum foo 1) }
 -->
 // map contains key-value pairs, where key is a string and
-// value can be any numberic or text type or another map. map m {
+// value can be any numeric, boolean, or text type or another map. map m {
   key1: "value";
   key2: 123